-While private webcam tutorials have existed for a number of years now, some tutors still aren’t sure how to get started!
-We’re here to help you get tutoring!
+While private webcam tutorials have existed for a number of years now, some tutors still aren’t sure how to get started with teaching what they know to students!
+We’re here to help you get started with tutoring!

-When it comes to this type of tutoring services, everything’s changing: the materials, how you prepare the lessons, and how you speak to the students...
+When it comes to this type of tutoring services, everything’s changing from month to month, let alone year to year: the materials, how you prepare the lessons, what content is to be covered and how you speak to the students...

 To get to grips with digital technologies, which are being increasingly used in schools, there’s nothing better than online tutoring.